A time- and space-optimal algorithm for the many-visits TSP: Improved algorithms for the Many-Visits TSP

 The outline of the algorithm is shown in Algorithm~\ref{alg:outline}, and it is identical for {\sc dp-MV} and {\sc dc-MV}, described in \S\,\ref{secdc} and \S\,\ref{secdc2}.
 The algorithms {\sc dp-MV} and {\sc dc-MV} differ in the way they find the minimum cost directed tree, i.e.\ Line~2 of the generic Algorithm~\ref{alg:outline}.

 The dynamic programming approach ({\sc dp-MV}) resembles Algorithm~\ref{alg:degree_sequence_tree} for iterating over all directed trees with a given degree sequence.
 Specifically, let $(\dout, \din)$ be the degree sequence for which we wish to find a minimum-cost tree.
-The dynamic programming table $\T$ holds the optimum tree (and its cost) for \emph{every} feasible degree sequence.
+We build a dynamic programming table $\T$ that holds an optimal tree and its cost for \emph{every} feasible degree sequence.
 The solution can thus be read from $\T[\dout,\din]$.

-Observe that specifying a degree sequence allows us to restrict the problem to arbitrary subsets of $V$ (we can simply set the degrees of non-participating vertices to zero).
+Observe that specifying a degree sequence allows us to restrict the problem to arbitrary subsets of~$V$, by simply setting the degrees of non-participating vertices to zero.

 To compute $\T[\dout,\din]$, we find the leaf with smallest index $x_i$ and all non-leaves $x_j$ that may be connected to $x_i$ by an edge in the optimal tree (similarly to Algorithm~\ref{alg:degree_sequence_tree}).
-For each choice of $x_j$ we compute the optimal tree by adding the connecting edge $(x_j,x_i)$ to the optimal tree over $V \setminus \{x_i\}$, with the degree sequence suitably updated.
+For each choice of~$x_j$ we compute the optimal tree by adding the connecting edge $(x_j,x_i)$ to the optimal tree over $V \setminus \{x_i\}$, with the degree sequence suitably updated.

 The correctness of the dynamic programming algorithm follows from an observation similar to Lemma~\ref{lem2}; every subtree of the optimal tree must be optimal for its degree sequence, as otherwise it could be swapped for a cheaper subtree.
 The details are shown in Algorithm~\ref{alg:dpmv}.